lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 *******************

-Now that you have an overview of the ``SConscript`` file and how SCons uses an Abaqus journal file, let's create the geometry part build file for the single element model.
+Now that you have an overview of the ``SConscript`` file and how SCons uses an Abaqus journal file, let's create the geometry part build file for the rectangle model.

 The following sections of this tutorial will introduce four software-engineering practices that match the build system philosophy.
 These concepts will be presented sequentially,